 As you begin any course development, you should consider these foundational course design elements of quality, which clarify expectations, organize course structure, and orient students to the course.

-To support the incorporation of these elements in the design process, a special 2-hour workshop has been developed, and all instructors are encouraged to attend a session.
-Learning designers are also available to assist you.
+Learning designers are available to assist you.
 Contact LDClearinghouse@psu.edu if you are not sure who your local learning designer is.

 - Check the existing syllabus for references to face-to-face learning.
 Update course or institutional policies for hybrid or online learning.